 In short, every department that intends to have machinery or other electrical/electronic equipment has the need for an electrical engineer.
 Yes, here we stand; in every department of every field you will always find an electrical engineer holding the company’s main assets in hands.

 Engineering is something that demands through understanding.
 The learner should know the basics in order to go high in the field.

-If your teacher ever said the words “As you already know” and you realize that you actually don’t know because nobody finds it important enough to discuss, then you have come to the right place.
+If your teacher ever says the words “As you already know” and you realize that you actually don’t know because nobody finds it important enough to discuss, then you have come to the right place.

 The three quantities that you should know in depth are

 Before plunging into the 3 basic quantities, first understand the charge as a property of current.

 When I was a kid, I always had fun rubbing dry comb in my hair.
 Did you try it?
 To understand better about this short fun activity you should know about an atom.